-• Efforts to reduce dilution should continue, and measurements using cavity monitoring systems (CMS) should be used to analyse dilution by mining type.
+Efforts to reduce dilution should continue, and measurements using cavity monitoring systems (CMS) should be used to analyze dilution by mining type.
 Measured results should be used to choose inputs to the reserve estimation process.

-- Review alternative feed sources to utilize unused capacity at the process plant. - Review alternatives for the plant operating schedule.
+- Review alternative feed sources to utilize unused capacity at the process plant. - Review alternatives for the plant operating schedule. - Review the remnant resources above the current mining horizon and determine what can be added to the LOMP and converted to Mineral Reserves.